icplayer/mCourser-iframe-communication/README.md

 ### Supported commands:
  * init() - initialize the communication.
 If the communication is not initialized it is not possible to send messages into mCourser.
 Returns promise.
 As promise response returns boolean, which tells if user is authenticated
  * destroy() - destroy initialized communication.
 All listeners are removed.
-If mCourser returns data after destroy, response is not be managed by communication.
+If mCourser returns data after destroy, response is not managed by communication.
 Does not have response.
  * updateIframeHeight(newHeight) - Set new height for embeded iframe.
 Does not have response.
  * requestCollectionsData() - Get all available collections for current user.
 Requires authenticated user.
 Returns a response.
 As the promise response returns:
 ```typescript